mcnelson/db-rotator/README.md

 Example: `scp hostname:/path/to/mysql/backups/backup_filename.sql.bz2`

 ### Optional

-Run `db-rotator` without any options to show these config options.

 - **local_dump_destination** (-d).
 Where to put the dump, as a directory.
 The dump won't be deleted after running rotator.
 Default: `/tmp`
 - **mysql_command** (-m).
 Used for all database management operations.
 Default: `mysql`